openhab-scripters/openhab-helper-libraries/README.md

 In decreasing order of complexity, rules can be created using the [raw Automation API](#raw-esh-automation-api), [extensions](#using-jython-extensions), and [rule and trigger decorators](#rule-and-trigger-decorators).
 The detais for all of these methods are included here for reference, but the section on [decorators](#rule-and-trigger-decorators) should be all that is needed for creating your rules.

+Take care in your choice of object names used in your rules, so as not to use one that is already included in the [default scope](https://www.openhab.org/docs/configuration/jsr223.html#default-variables-no-preset-loading-required).
+For example, the `items` object is from the default scope, and allows access to [each Item's state](#get-the-state-of-an-item).
+Another important object from the default scope is the `events` object, which can be used to [send a command](#send-a-command-to-an-item) or [change the state](#send-an-update-to-an-item) of an Item.

 ### Raw ESH Automation API
 <ul>

-The simplest raw API rule definition would look something like:
+The simplest raw API rule definition would look something like this:

 ```python
 scriptExtension.importPreset("RuleSupport")